naturessecretco/naturessecret.co/README.md

 ## ➰Feedback

-If you have any feedback, please reach out to us at fake@fake.com
+If you have any feedback, please reach out to us at help@desirable.solutions

 ---

 ## ⚙️Tech Stack

 * React
+* Blackprint UI
 * Recoil
 * TailwindCSS
-* NextJs
+* NextJS
-* Notion
+* Notion API
 * Facade

 ---